MasWag/FalCAuN/example/rv2021/README.md

-Experiments Data for RV 2021
+Experimental Data for RV 2021
 ==============================

-This is a document on the experiment data for the RV 2021 paper.
+This document describes the experimental data for the RV 2021 paper.
 We implemented and evaluated our enhancement of BBC based on FalCAuN [Waga20].

 ### Experiments

-The scripts and data to reproduce the experiment results is included in this directory.
+The scripts and data to reproduce the experiment results are included in this directory.
-We note that these scripts only generate CSV files that contains experiments data.
+We note that these scripts only generate CSV files that contain experimental data.
 In the paper, we computed their means and standard deviations.
 The results are saved under `./experiment_results`.

 The experiments take more time than the timeout because we check the timeout only at the beginning of the equivalence testing.
 The time for the initialization of MATLAB/Simulink is not excluded from the timeout.

 #### FalCAuN

-As a baseline, we used [*FalCAuN*](https://github.com/MasWag/FalCAuN), which is black box checking tool.
+As a baseline, we used [*FalCAuN*](https://github.com/MasWag/FalCAuN), which is a black-box checking tool.
 We implemented BBC enhanced via model checking with strengthened formulas based on FalCAuN.

 You can run the experiments 50 times on FalCAuN and enhanced FalCAuN for all the settings simply by the following command.